 As part of our program to understand transition risks, in 2016 we completed modelling to identify various decarbonisation pathway options for our asset portfolio and better understand the external forces likely to influence the uptake of carbon reduction actions within both the government and private sector.
 The modelling considered a variety of risks including current and potential future legislation, market forces and the introduction of new energy efficiency/renewable energy technologies.

-As a result, we have set a Net Zero carbon emissions target by 2030 for our wholly owned retail assets and a related emissions reduction trajectory and roadmap for our managed asset portfolio over the short-, medium- and long-term against which to track our annual performance.
+As a result, we set a Net Zero carbon emissions target by 2030 for our wholly owned retail assets and a related emissions reduction trajectory and roadmap for our managed asset portfolio over the short-, medium- and long-term against which to track our annual performance.

 Vicinity’s Net Zero carbon target* and Integrated Energy Strategy map out a long-term program for managing energy use and reducing carbon emissions across our portfolio, including rapid roll out of onsite solar and a scaled up energy efficiency program.

-*By 2030 for Vicinity’s wholly-owned retail assets
+*By 2030 for Vicinity’s common mall areas of wholly-owned retail assets